-How to obtain a certificate of origin?
+How to get a certificate of origin?

-The certificate of origin is issued by the Chamber of Commerce and is valid indefinitely, i.e. it does not expire.
-In certain cases, the customs authorities may require the reprocessing of this document in order to issue the goods certificate.
+The certificate of origin is issued by the Chamber of Commerce and is valid indefinitely, that is, it does not expire.
+In certain cases, the customs authorities may require the reworking of said document in order to issue the certificate of the merchandise.
+This document is issued in the country of departure of the merchandise and at the time the export is carried out.
+The documentation that must be provided is the following:- Responsible declaration affirming knowledge of the applicable regulations

-Details required to issue the certificate
+Data that must be provided to issue the certificate

 - Numbering